Vegan Gluten Free Brownies

-Place 185g of vegan butter (see recipe card below for cup measurements) and 185g of high-quality dark chocolate into a medium-sized bowl.
+Place 150g of vegan margarine and 185g of 70%+ dark chocolate into a medium-sized bowl.

 Fill a small pot 1/4 full with hot water then set the bowl on top, making sure it doesn’t touch the water.
 Place the pot and bowl over a low heat and stir gently until the chocolate and butter melt together.